ankane/searchkick/README.md

 ![Autocomplete](http://ankane.github.io/searchkick/autocomplete.png)

 **Note:** If you only have a few thousand records, don’t use Searchkick for autocomplete.
-It’s *much* faster to load all records into JavaScript and autocomplete there.
+It’s *much* faster to load all records into JavaScript and autocomplete there (eliminates network requests).

 First, specify which fields use this feature.
 This is necessary since autocomplete can increase the index size significantly, but don’t worry - this gives you blazing faster queries.